jatinmandav/HINT4.0/README.md

  - Building an attractive DashBoard for easy and simple understanding
  - Improving Accuracy of age prediction
  - Generating an API compatible with various platforms

+Feel free to Star, Fork and contribute to the Repo!